 I decided to do a car share to get to and from Frankfurt.
 I have heard about them before and I know some people who would take them to go longer distances when I was last in Germany, but they always seemed a little scary to me.
 Considering it was a lot cheaper than a last-minute train, and way more comfortable than a bus, I went for it.
 My rides were actually great!
 For me, great usually means that the driver and other people in the car don’t talk that much (very social, I know).
 But the drive was about 3 hours, during which I napped or read or just looked out the window.
 Five stars all around for BlaBlaCar!

 When I arrive on Friday I figured I would take that time to just roam around the main city center and see what I could on foot.
-I was staying at a hostel that was just by the main train station, which means its fantastic for connections to other parts of the city, but a little iffy when it comes to the local crowd.
+I was staying at a hostel that was just by the main train station, which means it’s fantastic for connections to other parts of the city, but a little iffy when it comes to the local crowd.
 Frankfurt has a pretty big drug scene and it is right there at the gates to the city.
 I was following my Rick Steves German Travel guide and when he said that the more daring people could walk down this street that is essentially the Red Light district of Frankfurt, I was all for it, just for fun.
 Then I turned the corner and decided against it.
 It was just that “women of the night” out during the day thing, and I thought I could spend my time elsewhere in the city.

 Next up I headed to try to find this “so-called” Mainhatten of Germany.
-Frankfurt, being the finance capital of the country is seen at the New York of Deutschland.
+Frankfurt, being the finance capital of the country is seen at the New York City of Deutschland.
 Unfortunately, I would have to strongly disagree on that statement.
 There has to be a better comparison than that.
-Yes, it is home to some of the only skyscrapers in Germany, but it doesn’t have anywhere near the same feel or energy that New York has.
-Maybe its more of a Seattle or Nashville.
-The buildings are clustered together in two city blocks, then its back to just regular German city.
+Yes, it is home to some of the only skyscrapers in Germany, but it doesn’t have anywhere near the same feel or energy that New York City has.
+Maybe it’s more of a Seattle or Nashville.
+The buildings are clustered together in two city blocks, then it’s back to just regular German city.

 Luckily, Frankfurt does also have a cute, little Altstadt to offer.
 There is a nice big square with the Rathaus and some very German looking churches.
 This is the Römer.
 I walked around a few churches, and frankly I don’t remember which was which in the pictures.
 Then I made my way down to the river.